-Sabina Dankwa is a Vice President/Executive Director at Goldman Sachs.
-She currently oversees the Marketing and Communications function for the Engineering Division.
+Sabina Dankwa is Global Head of Technology Communications, Marketing & Philanthropy at Morgan Stanley.
+Previously, she was Vice President/Executive Director at Goldman Sachs where she led the Marketing and Communications function for the Engineering Division.
 Prior to this role, she was responsible for technology risk governance programs, focused on policies and standards, as well as regulatory and audit controls for the firm’s information and cyber security infrastructure.

 She joined Goldman Sachs in 2007 as a Project Manager in the Global Services Strategic Management Group.
 In her role, she was responsible for developing processes to streamline the introduction and release of technology products and services to the firm.

 Sabina transferred to Hong Kong in 2011 as a Technology Account Manager for the firm’s Securities and Operations Business.
 In this role, she served as a client advocate and the primary interface for technology strategy and initiatives.

 In 2013, she became the Chief of Staff for the Technology Division, overseeing the general management, operations, and administration of the division for Asia Pacific Region.
 She returned to New York in 2015.